aldec/Reference-Design/vunit/aes-encryption/doc/Detailed_Example_Description.md

 ## Techniques and Encryption Process

-This AES algorithm implementation is based on [this book][1].
+This AES algorithm implementation is based on ["The Design of Rijndael" book][1].
 It leverages two well-known hardware implementation techniques: pipelining and loop-unrolling.
 In this example, the loop-unrolling technique is applied.
-You can learn more about loop-unrolling on this [Wikipedia page](https://en.wikipedia.org/wiki/Loop_unrolling).
+You can learn more about loop-unrolling technique on this [Wikipedia page](https://en.wikipedia.org/wiki/Loop_unrolling).

 For each round of AES encryption, a different sub-key is used as the round key, which is produced by the keyschedule algorithm.
 There is a dedicated part implementing keyschedule algorithm based on the loop-unrolled technique, to produce the required sub-key for each round on the fly.
 The AES encryption process is illustrated in the following diagram: